 Be very clear in what you want to express, be concise and clear

 Be confident –

-Be confident right from your body language to the voice clarity
+Try to become confident right from your body language to the voice clarity

 Use non-verbal cues –

 Smile, move your hands and legs a bit, these gestures will point towards a strong non-verbal cue

 Make your position very clear to the audience at the beginning, so they know what to expect from you while you are speaking